-photo by personalcreations on flickr
+photo by personalcreations

 Today let’s take a break from food and talk about one of my great loves: movies.
 Not just movies in general, but specifically the act of going to the movie theater, which for me is a night and day experience to watching anything at home.
 Now, I can understand the impulse to stay in and rent something (or binge watch a new TV show); it can be hard to make the case for going out when ticket prices have doubled; popcorn, candy, and a coke cost as much as dinner out; and audiences now check their phones or text during the show.
 It’s maddening, especially the phone usage.
 People who use their phones during a movie (other than in the case of an emergency, obviously) make me see red.